WanderingStar/munin-netgear-cm500/README.md

 # munin-netgear-cm500

-This is a simple [Munin](http://munin-monitoring.org/) plugin to get scrape data from the web interface of a Netgear CM500 Cable Modem.
+This is a simple [Munin](http://munin-monitoring.org/) plugin to scrape data from the web interface of a Netgear CM500 Cable Modem.

 This plugin requires Python 3.6 (sorrynotsorry).